 Terence Mauri is a mentor, leadership speaker and a regular contributor for the local and national press including Sir Richard Branson’s Virgin Media Pioneers.
-Here Terence draws on his most recent leadership book ‘The Leader’s Mindset’, looking at the traits and behaviours of outstanding leaders.
+Here Terence draws on his leadership book ‘The Leader’s Mindset’, looking at the traits and behaviours of outstanding leaders.

 How you think is as important as what you think, especially for growing a leader’s mindset.
 Leaders must tap into different thinking styles to learn quickly and cope in a world of flux; for example, they must develop big-picture thinking versus detail thinking. the late Oxford University professor Isaiah Berlin in his book ‘The Hedgehog and the Fox’ drew upon the ancient metaphor by Greek poet Archilochus to describe the two distinct cognitive styles that can help you build critical advantages into your leadership style.

 There’s always a risk of oversimplification when it comes to matters of the mind.
 The key is to ensure that you develop the right style for the right concept.
 Hedgehogs are left-brain thinkers: operationally driven, detail oriented, logical, and process led.
 They are essential for running a tight ship.
 Bill Gates, the founder of Microsoft, is a stalwart hedgehog.
 You need hedgehogs to maintain high operational standards, compliance, and efficient rules and processes.